Speakers

 Bert Kappen

-Radboud University Nijmegen, Nijmegen, The NetherlandsWill talk about:
+Radboud University Nijmegen,

 Emerging phenomena in neural networks with dynamic synapses and their computational implications.